Fireye04/Twee-Autodeploy/README.md

 ## Help the action passed but my website is blank!

 This is a current drawback of the action's multi branch support.
 Not to worry, your compiled game is accessible!
-Just look under the name of your main branch. eg: myusername.github.io/sickproject/main
+Just look under the name of your main branch. eg: myusername.github.io/sickproject/\*main\* (asterisks added for \*extra effect\*)

 If this is really annoying for you, you can place an `index.html` file directly in the root of the generated gh-pages branch with the following content (substituting your urls of course), redirecting the viewer to the proper location: